 If you do more asynchronous work, start a chat discussion about a particular point.

 Otherwise, start a coding dojo randori.
 You might wonder about the cost of mob programming, though.
-In my next post, I’ll have my take at why mobbing is cost-effective in the long run!
+In 3 long-term benefits of mob programming that make it cost-effective, I have my take at why mobbing is cost-effective in the long run!

 Here are my last bits of advice, for you, self-declared change-agent.